El Salvador-Cambridge health partnership for maternal and infant health

 “The Rosie team felt proud to be involved in such important developments in El Salvador.
 The exposure to a less well-resourced environment with patients being often more ill than in the UK enabled the team to think differently about their way of working within the NHS.”
 Dr Hannah Missfelder-Lobos

-Our El Salvador Partnership brings together a multi-disciplinary team from across CUH’s Rosie Maternity hospitals work with partners at the National Maternity Hospital and the National Children's Hospital in San Salvador to address the clinical service challenges and skills training required to reduce high levels of maternal and infant mortality in El Salvador.
+Our El Salvador Partnership brings together a multi-disciplinary team from across CUH’s Rosie Maternity hospitals work with partners at the National Maternity Hospital and the National Children's Hospital in San Salvador to support improvements in maternal and neonatal healthcare in El Salvador.

 Mothers giving birth in El Salvador are 5 times more likely to die than in the UK.